Annie Hardy: Early life

-Hardy was raised in Orange County, and began playing guitar when she was in sixth grade.
-In the tenth grade, Hardy went to a boarding school in Ojai of which she says, "There was nothing to do there.
+Hardy was raised in Orange County, and began taking guitar lessons at age nine.
+In the tenth grade, Hardy went to a boarding school in Ojai of which she says: "There was nothing to do there.
 I was acting there and I was in the choir."
 It was there that she met another girl who also had a guitar.
 According to Hardy, "Her dad was teaching her Beatles songs.
 So we learned how to play together.
 I learned a lot by studying piano books that had chord charts.
 I bought some rock books.
 Around then I learned how to play and sing at the same time."

 After high school, Hardy did extra work for money and pursued a musical career.
 In 1999, she moved to Los Angeles.
 At some point, Hardy worked as a DJ at Beauty Bar.
 Hardy continued looking for band members and was involved in many potential bands, including Mein Coif, with friends Mike Felix (now drummer of Toys That Kill) and Max Humphrey (bassist of The Adored).